Research-Based

 Caffeine Anhydrous

-Caffeine Anhydrous, also known as dehydrated caffeine, is simply caffeine without water.
-The result is a much higher concentrated caffeine content per mg, making it more effective than typical caffeine.
-Keep in mind, taking more than 400mg of any form of caffeine (including combinations) can be dangerous.
-Since Caffeine Anhydrous is more concentrated, you should be extra careful with consumption.
+Caffeine Anhydrous, or dehydrated caffeine, is simply caffeine minus water.
+This results in higher concentrated caffeine content per mg, making it more potent than typical caffeine.
+Remember, consuming more than 400mg of any caffeine form (including combinations) can be dangerous.
+Since Caffeine Anhydrous is more concentrated, exercise extra caution.

 Recommended Intake: No more than 400mg per day of any caffeine form